yozehariando/ObsF-Demo/doc/phase-2-implementation-plan.md

 - User sequences are properly visualized in both map and scatter plot
 - Similar sequences are identified and highlighted
 - Users can interact with similar sequences to see details
-- The embedding heatmap provides insight into sequence characteristics
+- The embedding visualization provides insight into sequence characteristics
 - The system handles errors gracefully with clear feedback

 ## 11. Next Steps After Phase 2